-7.39.
+7.30.
 The site scores better against the seven criteria used by the GMSF when assessing the suitability of Green Belt sites.
-This further supports its removal from the Green Belt to support the wider allocation and adds further justification to the fact that its proposed retention is completely inappropriate and in conflict with the NPPF.
+This further supports its removal from the Green Belt to support the wider allocation.
+As set out in separate representations promoting land south of Thornham Lane and west of Stakehill Lane, this also adds further justification to the fact that the proposed retention of a strategic area south of Thornham Lane is completely inappropriate and in conflict with the NPPF.